-- Escalator companies are encouraged to provide comfortable attire, preferably made of light and breathable material to allow for proper air circulation as well as effective sweat absorption to keep the technician cool during warm weather. - High visibility vests or designs incorporated into the attire are also encouraged especially for CMP involved in outdoor working environment with high vehicular traffic or low visibility environment. - PPE such as safety helmet/bump cap, safety masks, goggles, anti-slip shoes, gloves etc should be provided where appropriate. - Use PPE only as a last resort after all other control measures have been considered.
+- Escalator companies are encouraged to provide comfortable attire, preferably made of light and breathable material, to allow for proper air circulation as well as effective sweat absorption to keep the technician cool during warm weather. - High visibility vests or designs incorporated into the attire are also encouraged especially for the CMP involved in outdoor working environment with high vehicular traffic or low visibility environment. - PPE such as safety helmet/bump cap, safety masks, goggles, anti-slip shoes and gloves should be provided where appropriate. - Use PPE only as a last resort after all other control measures have been considered.
 In some occasions, it is used as a short-term contingency during emergency, maintenance, repair or as an additional protective measure.
-The success of this control depends critically on the protective equipment chosen, and its fit-for-purpose, maintained properly and complies with prevailing codes or standards.

-• The following are examples of PPE commonly used by CMP during installation work (under construction) and maintenance work (during occupancy):
+The success of this control depends critically on the protective equipment chosen, and whether it is fit for purpose, and maintained properly and complies with prevailing codes or standards. - The following are examples of PPE commonly used by the CMP during installation work (under construction) and maintenance work (during occupancy).